cristianrasch/title_grabber/README.md

       --read-timeout TIMEOUT
                             HTTP read timeout.
 Defaults to the value of the READ_TIMEOUT env var or 15
+      --max-redirects REDIRECTS
-      -r RETRIES, --max-retries RETRIES
+                            Max. # of HTTP redirects to follow.
+Defaults to the value of the MAX_REDIRECTS env var or 5 -r RETRIES, --max-retries RETRIES
                             Max. # of times to retry failed HTTP reqs.
 Defaults to the value of the MAX_RETRIES env var or 3